 (Ceremony timings – 4:15 pm in winter and 5:15 pm in summer)

-Wagah Border in Punjab, situated 28 km away from Amritsar and 22 km away from Lahore, serves as the India-Pakistan Border.
+Wagah Border, situated 28 km away from Amritsar and 22 km away from Lahore, serves as the India-Pakistan Border from the Punjab side of India.
 From a bridge nearby you can get a light glimpse of the distant Lahore.
 The closing ceremony at the border, also known as the Beating Retreat Ceremony, is performed by both the Indian and Pakistani soldiers on both sides of the dividing line.
 During the sunset, the soldiers lower both the flags as a symbol of camaraderie and the receding political rivalry between India and Pakistan.

 It is advisable to reach the border one hour before the initiation of the ceremony, which is performed for around 30 minutes.
 It can get quite crowded even though the ceremony is carried out on a day-to-day basis, and it is certainly one of the reasons why tourists visit Punjab.